Rabea-alsoliman/PV_assignmentRest/README.md

 ## Task3
 Build an point protected by jwt authentication to let the user change his/her own profile data.

+## Task4
+Write unit tests for each module

 ## Usage

 To run the project, please use a command line the following: